revenue - Home page(888) 815-0802

 Service Cloud Voice is Salesforce’s native replacement and the path Salesforce will push hardest.
 It offers deep platform integration, real-time transcription, and Einstein AI features built directly into Salesforce.

 For large enterprise teams already deeply invested in the Salesforce ecosystem and needing native omni-channel routing, Service Cloud Voice makes sense.
-For most revenue teams that need a reliable, full-featured dialer tightly integrated with Salesforce, the cost-to-value calculation is harder to make work.
+And for most revenue teams that need a reliable, full-featured dialer tightly integrated with Salesforce, the cost-to-value calculation is harder to make work.

 Revenue.io connects directly to Salesforce without requiring Service Cloud Voice licensing.
 It delivers full dialer functionality including call recording, call transcription, AI summaries, mobile functionality, voicemail drop, local presence, and automatic activity logging at a significantly lower cost per user.